Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations

 \subsection{Case study 2}

 In this case study, the optimization problem involves a high number of variables and four competing objective functions.
 Notably, the first and third objectives are negatively correlated with the second and fourth.
 Specifically, the first objective evaluates the safety of CO$_2$ sequestration, while the third measures the decline in injection rate, primarily due to overpressurization.
 These objectives tend to be maximized when the injection rate is low.
 In contrast, the second and fourth objectives assess total sequestration capacity and economic profitability, both of which benefit from higher injection rates.
-Given the increased complexity of this optimization problem, a more computationally intensive environment with greater CPU and GPU resources was required.
-Consequently, instead of running a single trial with 12 BO iterations and 5 samples per iteration, as done in Case Study 1, this study was expanded to include 8 trials.
-Each trial consisted of 120 BO iterations, while the number of samples per iteration remained at 5. \\\\ Firstly, the results for the four objectives in both the reduced placement optimum and placement optimum benchmark cases are presented in Table \ref{tab2}.
-As a reminder, both cases were run with a fixed target injection rate of 170 MMscf/day.
+Given the increased complexity, we increased the computational budget relative to Case study 1 and repeated the optimization across eight independent trials.
+Each trial consisted of 120 BO iterations with a batch of 5 candidate evaluations per iteration.